 Torque is no longer a problem as these tools come in an array of options for virtually any application, including the everyday, professional mechanic.
 Using our impact wrench buying guide’s sections above on features, you can choose which specifications are right for you.
 The same rings true for IPM, so the only remaining issues to consider are size, portability, and weight.

-Now that the cordless impact has gained so much ground on the traditional impacts in these other areas, it has become an essential part of our tool kits and even trunks, primarily due to the fact that they are the kings of portability.
+Now that the cordless impact has gained so much ground on the traditional impacts in these other areas, it has become an essential part of our tool kits and even car trunks and truck toolboxes, primarily due to the fact that they are the kings of portability.
 Toss it in the truck or car and go—no need to worry yourself or injure your body with large, unruly tools anymore.
 This is the main asset of the cordless tool: take it anywhere and do what you need to do.

 7. Safety Features